At Compassion Centered Counseling, We specialize in providing treatment for depression.

 Reaching out to a professional counselor and seeking support is the first step toward eliminating the loneliness that can accompany depression.
 Depression treatment can help you rediscover value and interest in your life and identify the source of your sadness.
 Talking with a psychotherapist can help you learn how to recognize the role relationships and experiences may play in your feelings, and identify unhealthy behaviors that contribute to the depression itself.

 It takes courage to face your challenges.
 When you are working at overcoming feelings of sadness and hopelessness, it is important to begin exploring the options for depression counseling by taking this first step.
 The only people who need to know you are seeking help are you and your therapist.
-I believe that seeking help is a sign of strength in recognizing that you are ready to make changes in your life.
+We believe that seeking help is a sign of strength in recognizing that you are ready to make changes in your life.

 The feelings that accompany depression can be very confusing and overwhelming.
 The support that comes from counseling helps to bring clarity and hope to eliminate feelings of isolation and loneliness.
 It feels empowering to advocate for yourself.